Recipe for soft-baked and chewy sprinkle sugar cookies.

 - My peanut butter cookies recipe is wonderful plain or with chocolate chips!

-- And my super-thick chocolate cookies recipe recently won a Nestle baking contest.
+- And my salted caramel dark chocolate cookies recipe recently won a Nestle baking contest.

 And now we have a basic drop style sprinkle sugar cookie recipe!